loughjo/pands-problem-sheet/README.md

 The stackoverflow link shows how to add the "squared" symbol or "m to the pwer of 2".<br />
 https://stackoverflow.com/questions/8651361/how-do-you-print-superscript-in-

-The youtube link is a tutorial on BMI formula or calculating the BMI. https://www.youtube.com/watch?v=
+The youtube link is a tutorial on BMI formula or calculating the BMI.<br />
+https://www.youtube.com/watch?v=